London School of Hygiene and Tropical Medicine (LSHTM)

 A nurse shows the design research team the current hospital set-up and processes.

-Postnatal care units lacked the handwashing infrastructure to allow moms and their visitors to clean their hands during these first few critical days of the baby’s life, which was corrected with the installation of sinks at the PNC entrance and hand sanitizer stations at each bed.
+Postnatal care (PNC) units lacked the handwashing infrastructure to allow moms and their visitors to clean their hands during the first few critical days of the baby’s life, which was corrected with the installation of sinks at the PNC entrance and hand sanitizer stations at each bed.